Updated August 4, 2021

 Now dive deeper.

-Did you see this article on poisonous plants for pets?
+Have you ever looked at online lists of poisonous plants for pets?
 If you did, you were probably shocked to discover how many of these are in your garden.
 Time to find out which ones are the greatest problem.

 We researched our patient files from 1999 to 2015 and to our surprise found plants were a very uncommon cause.
 Here is the full list of all pet poisonings from most to least common.
 We’ve included every known plant poison we’ve seen.
 Also visit our page on poisonous foods for pets.